scheb/2fa/UPGRADE.md

 you have implemented your own TrustedDeviceManager, please add this method.
 Just return `true` to get the same behaviour as before.

+`Scheb\TwoFactorBundle\Security\Authentication\Token\TwoFactorTokenInterface` was extended with new methods to store the preparation state of two-factor authentication providers.
+Methods `isTwoFactorProviderPrepared` and `setTwoFactorProviderPrepared` have been added.
+Furthermore, the method `createWithCredentials` was added to recreate an identical token with credentials.
+See `Scheb\TwoFactorBundle\Security\Authentication\Token\TwoFactorToken` for a reference implementation.

+Related to this change, the `crendetials` argument was removed from `Scheb\TwoFactorBundle\Security\Authentication\Token\TwoFactorTokenFactoryInterface::create`.
+So if you're using your own token factory, please update your code.

 The constructor of `Scheb\TwoFactorBundle\Controller\FormController` now takes an instance of `Scheb\TwoFactorBundle\Security\TwoFactor\Trusted\TrustedDeviceManagerInterface` as the fifth argument.
 If you have extended the controller to customize it, please update your service definition accordingly.